Refurbishment and Fit Out / International / 2015 /

 Historic buildings – maximum credits available - KBCN1353

 The number of additional credits for historic buildings that can be awarded is capped by the number of energy performance credits available for the assessment, as determined by the Ene 01 assessment option and, for Option 2, the Parts that are being assessed.

-For example, for a Part 1&2 assessment using Option 2, the number of credits available for energy performance is capped at 2, if it scores 1 of the 2 available energy performance credits, it can only benefit from 1 additional credit by meeting the historic buildings criteria.
+For example, for a Part 1&2 assessment using Option 2, the number of credits available for energy performance might be 8, so if it scores 7 energy performance credits, it can only benefit from 1 additional credit by meeting the historic buildings criteria.

-The additional credits are intended to recognise cases where the building's performance against the Ene 01 criteria is limited by its historic building status.
+The additional credits are intended to recognize cases where the building's performance against the Ene 01 criteria is limited by its historic building status.

 Individual and shared drying facilities in larger developments - KBCN0260